gmccreight/mdpg/README.md

 Another nice side-effect of the quick backup is that it makes it easy to quickly load the production data into the development environment.
-As of this writing (Feb 2015) it takes about 3 seconds to load the 11,000 files of production data into the development environment.
+As of this writing (Jun 2015) it takes less than a second to load the incremental changes to the > 20,000 files of production data into the development environment.

-The command to run the copying of production data to development is:
+The command to run the sync of production data to development is:

+    rake sync

+There is also another, similar, command which will get you a local copy of production data, but will also preserve a timestamped version of your pre-existing development data:

     rake copy